 As drawn, an object heading straight for a planet would reach a point and then start falling into the depression toward the bottom.
 When does that ever happen?
 How does bending space explain the acceleration from gravity?
 Does changing something’s direction speed it up?
 A car doesn’t speed up in a turn because it turns.
 Why would something entering a gravity well as depicted speed up?

 Is there bent space between molecules, between the nucleus and electrons in an atom?
 Is space bent around an atom?
 Is there a lower limit to the size of space that can be bent?
 Doesn’t gravity come from each and every particle and not the planet as a whole?
 Does a planet have countless numbers of bits of bent space bending around every atom?
 How does that work?
 How does bent space cause objects to fall on Earth?
 Or does it only work on planets and things in outer space?

 If it’s a metaphor or a way to conceptualize it, I still don’t get it.
 I don’t see why you need to bend space to bend the path of light any more than you need a curved road to bend the path of a car.
 You need a force.
 Forces don’t come from nowhere, they come from something that physically exists.
 By the same token, don’t forces affect only things that physically exist?
 If space is a volume can it be affected by gravity?
 The mass in space is, but the emptiness in between?
+How do you bend a totally non-physical distance?
 I’m no Einstein, but whole concept of bending space strikes me as like poking a hole in a vacuum.

 Do I have a better explanation?
 I don’t.
 But the folks at the following sites might.
 The plasma-electric alternative to the standard model of the universe.
 The Electric Universe or Thunderbolts.
 Agree or disagree, I can pretty well guarantee you’ll find it interesting and thought provoking at least.